jentery/engl391/activity.md

 ## Aims

+For you to:

 * Demonstrate your knowledge of activity theory and apply it to genre studies of games.
-* Describe the [game you selected](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) to study this term by treating it as an activity system.
+* Describe and analyze a [game](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) by treating it as an activity system.
-* Document your play and experiences with that game, and
+* Document that game and your experience as you play it, and
-* Communicate what you've learned thus far to other people in this course, including me.
+* Communicate what you learned to other people in this course, including me.